 Overall White’s approach only works if you are willing to ditch all social welfare programs.
 If collectively we aren’t willing to abandon the sick and old — even if they have made bad decisions that contributed to their problems — then we need a better response than telling people that their suffering is preferable to a minor tweak to a default.

 One should always worry that a nudge may be too intrusive given the value of what it could achieve.
 Some nudges will undoubtedly be ineffective or even counter-productive.
-Still I want to be nudged to help me make better choices and don’t feel that choosing to put healthy foods at eye-level is a fundamental attack on my freedom.
+Still I want to be nudged to help me make better choices.
+I don’t feel that choosing to put healthy foods at eye-level is a fundamental attack on my freedom.

 Read: Mark D. White (2013) The Manipulation of Choice: Ethics and Libertarian Paternalism, Palgrave Macmillan